Best Cashback Credit Cards in Malaysia 2026

 Save money

-If you're already spending RM2,000 or more on your credit card every month, some of that money could be coming back to you as cashback.
+Spend RM2,000 or more on your credit card every month, and some of that money could be coming back to you as cashback.
 The question is whether you're using the right card to maximise those savings, or whether you're leaving money on the table.

-This guide breaks down how cashback cards actually work in Malaysia, which cards give the best returns for different spending patterns, and what you need to watch out for to avoid forfeiting your rebates.
+This guide shows you how cashback cards work in Malaysia, which cards give the best returns for different spending patterns, and what you need to watch out for to avoid forfeiting your rebates.

 How Cashback Credit Cards Work